a-leenwu/a-leenwu.github.io/_teaching/2023-fall-teaching.md

 location: "Berkeley, US"
 ---

-Data 8 is a large undergraduate course taken by students across many majors, from data science to public health.
 As a course tutor, I spent 8 hours per week running two 1-hour tutoring sections with 5 students each to focus on exam-level practice problems, guiding students through assignments and conceptual ideas in office hours for 2 hours per week, discussing pedagogical best practices with other tutors and TAs, providing feedback on worksheets, proctoring exams, and grading assignments for hundreds of students.

 For more information, visit the [course website](https://www.data8.org/fa23/).